loiccoyle/phomo/docs/index.md

 `phomo` requires python 3.9 or later.
 It can be installed with or without GPU acceleration.

-/// admonition | Gpu acceleration
+/// admonition | GPU acceleration
 For GPU acceleration you'll need a CUDA compatible GPU and the CUDA toolkit installed.
 See [numba docs](https://numba.readthedocs.io/en/stable/cuda/overview.html#requirements) for details.
 ///